NikKowPHP/social-brain/chapters/chapter-5.md

 ### **Chapter 5: The Laws of Social Gravity**
 #### Conducting From Your Position

+***Previously on the Phoenix Project:*** *Maria's attempts to repair her relationship with Mark have begun, but she is about to learn that a tool that works with a direct report can backfire spectacularly with a superior.*

+Flushed with a small victory after using a moment of vulnerability to connect with Leo, her junior engineer, Maria decided to try the same approach with her boss, a senior VP.
+In their next one-on-one, she admitted, "I'll be honest, I'm feeling a bit overwhelmed by the political pressure from David's team."

+She expected the admission to build trust.
+Instead, the VP's expression hardened.
+"I didn't hire you to be overwhelmed, Maria.
+I hired you to handle it.
+Get it done."
+The conversation was over.
+The connection wasn't just broken; it felt like it had reversed.

+Maria was stunned.
+The same tool—vulnerability—had produced two opposite results.
+It was her first, painful lesson in what we will call **Social Gravity**.
 The protocols in this book are universally true, but they are filtered through the immense gravitational pull of power, privilege, and identity.
+A conductor who ignores these forces is conducting in a vacuum.

 **You must analyze the power dynamics of a situation *before* you choose your instrument.**